Extractability guide for designing content for machine retrieval

 Layer 2 of the GEO Stack — designing content that AI systems can cleanly retrieve and cite.

-Extractability measures how cleanly AI systems can retrieve, parse, and reuse a content section without losing meaning.
-It is Layer 2 of the GEO Stack.
-High extractability requires answer-first structure, section independence, compression resistance, explicit entity anchoring, and structured formatting.
-Content that ranks well but lacks extractability will be retrieved yet never cited in AI-generated answers.
+Extractability in GEO measures how cleanly AI systems can parse, isolate, and reuse a content section without losing meaning.
+It is Layer 2 of the GEO Stack — the layer that determines whether retrieved content survives compression into an AI-generated answer.
+High extractability requires answer-first structure, section independence, explicit entity anchoring, and compression resistance.
+Content that ranks well but lacks extractability will be retrieved yet never cited.

 Extractability is the degree to which a content section can be cleanly retrieved, parsed, and reused by a generative system without losing its meaning.
 In generative search, visibility depends not only on whether content ranks but whether it can be extracted and synthesised.
 Readable is not the same as extractable.
 Extractability sits at Layer 2 of the GEO Stack, immediately after Retrieval Probability.